 Bank of England (BoE)

 The Bank of England (BoE) is the central bank of the United Kingdom and a model on which most central banks around the world are built.
 Since its inception in 1694, the bank has changed from being a private bank that loaned money to the government, to being the official central bank of the United Kingdom.
 The bank started during a period of economic turbulence when the national debt was growing at a steady rate.
 The Bank of England became the official central bank of the UK in 1946.
 It is owned by the Treasury Solicitor, on behalf of the government.
-Previously, it was a property of stockholders from its foundation.
+Previously, it was the property of stockholders from its foundation.

 The bank’s central offices are in London’s financial district, along Threadneedle Street.
 It is from this street that the bank got the name “Old Lady of the Threadneedle Street,” a name derived from the legendary Sarah Whitehead, who previously lived at the current location of the bank’s headquarters.

 Here is a link to the Bank of England (BoE) -> http://www.bankofengland.co.uk

 The Court of Directors oversees the operations of the bank and the court members are appointed by the Queen, but on the recommendation of the Chancellor and the Prime Minister.
 The court has five executive members and nine non-executive members.
 One of the non-executive members is appointed by the Chancellor of the Exchequer to chair the court.
 It sets and monitors the bank’s strategy, as well as making important decisions on resource utilization.
 Also, there are several subcommittees, each tasked with handling specific responsibilities of the bank.

 The most senior position at the bank is that of the Governor.
 Unlike the Court of Directors, the appointment for the post of the Governor comes from within the bank, with the incumbent Governor grooming their successor.
-The current occupant of the position is Mark Carney, a Canadian and the first non-British person to hold the Governor’s position.
-However, he committed to take up British citizenship before the end of his first term.
+The most recent occupant of the position was Mark Carney, a Canadian and the first non-British person to hold the governor’s position.
+The newly named governor is Andrew Bailey, who took over the position in March 2020.